Anibal-Rosario-Joao/loteria-anibal/README.md

-# mega-sena-v2-anibal
+# loteria-anibal
-Mega Sena v2, using 100% Kotlin and Jetpack Compose.
+Loteria, using 100% Kotlin and Jetpack Compose.